awsdocs/aws-cdk-guide/v2/testing.md

 By specifying a `Capture` instance in place of a value in `hasResourceProperties`, that value is retained in the `Capture` object\.
 The actual captured value can be retrieved using the object's `as` methods, including `asNumber()`, `asString()`, and `asObject`, and subjected to test\.
 Use `Capture` with a matcher to specify the exact location of the value to be captured within the resource's properties, including serialized JSON properties\.

-For example, this example tests to make sure that the starting state of our state machine has a name beginning with `Start` and also that this state is actually present within the list of states in the machine\.
+The following example tests to make sure that the starting state of our state machine has a name beginning with `Start`\.
+It also tests that this state is present within the list of states in the machine\.

 ------
 #### [ TypeScript ]